Additive Manufacturing enters the maritime mainstream

 Wire Arc Additive Manufacturing (WAAM)

-The WAAM technique can be used to make a wide variety of parts.
-DNV has issued a feedstock type approval for a solid carbon steel wire made by voestalpine Böhler Welding.
-A crank disc for Kongsberg Maritime has been made of that wire, using ADDILAN equipment in a Joint Innovation Project (JIP) with partners representing all sections of the AM value chain.
+The WAAM technique can be used to make a wide variety of metallic parts.
+DNV has issued a feedstock type approval for a solid carbon steel wire made by Voestalpine Böhler Welding.
+A crank disc for Kongsberg Maritime has been made of that wire, by Guaranteed as well as Addilan in a Joint Innovation Project (ProGRAM JIP) with partners representing all sections of the AM value chain.
 A DNV Qualification in Principle and Approval will be issued after successful testing.

 Furthermore, DNV issued a verification statement for a WAAM-produced non-class Panama chock, a special type of hawse hole.
 The load test showed that the part was able to handle loads 20% higher than the design specification and had a yield strength twice that of the traditional casting.
 Andrew Sales, Managing Director at AML3D is very happy about the good collaboration with the project partners Keppel Technology & Innovation (KTI) and DNV: “The solution we found has proven to be successful.
 The component is intended for non-class maritime applications and is the world’s largest additively manufactured shipboard fitting.
 The verification by DNV shows that AML3D’s patented Wire Additive Manufacturing (WAM®) process meets maritime industry requirements and provides a framework and pathway for further component production and verification.
 AML3D will continue to partner with customers to find unique solutions for its diverse customer base by exploring additional opportunities with 3D printing.”